aarnphm/tinymorph/docs/content/SRS/SRS.md

 > [!IMPORTANT] OER-EPE1
 >
-> Tinymorph should be able to operate on different hardware environment, with two inference options.
+> Tinymorph should be able to operate on different hardware environment.

-Rationale: Tinymorph should be able to arrange the local computing resources well to optimise generating process.
-If the local resources does not meet the demand for local inference nto run the model, a notice is given to suggest a switch to host inference.
+Rationale: Tinymorph should be able to arrange the local computing resources well to optimise generating process in user end.

 > [!IMPORTANT] OER-EPE2
 >
 > Tinymorph should not have huge effect on power consumption

-Rationale: Tinymorph should have the functionality to efficiently manage power consumption, especially for the case of local inference.
+Rationale: Tinymorph should have the functionality to efficiently manage power consumption, while connecting with the host server.

 ### 13.2 Wider Environment Requirements

 > [!IMPORTANT] OER-WER1
->
-> Tinymorph should be able to handle different internet speed for host inference.

-Rationale: If user choose to use a host inference, a stable network connection is needed.
-Thus tinymorph need to adjust to different internet speed to provide a dependable performance, and give notice if network condition is badly concerned.

-> [!IMPORTANT] OER-WER2
 >
 > Tinymorph should be able to handle different internet speed for host inference.